Mobeye/NewRelic/README.md

 `watch -n 0.5 curl http://127.0.0.1:3031/admin/`

 You should see and error poping in the uWSGI terminal.
-If now, stop re-rerun uwsgi until it shows up.
+If not, stop re-rerun uwsgi until it shows up.